mrasecure/wordlist/README.md

-# PW Crack Wordlist
+# Password-Hash Cracking Wordlist

-This repository contains wordlists and the used material to create them
+This repository contains wordlists and the used material to create them.